dagraham/tklr-dgraham/README.md

 - A _project_ reminder, **^**: build a dog house, with component **@~** tasks.

-        ^ Build dog house @~ pick up materials &r 1  @~ cut pieces &r 2: 1
+        ^ Build dog house @~ pick up materials &r 1 &e 4h  @~ cut pieces &r 2: 1 &e 3h
-          @~ assemble &r 3: 2 @~ sand &r 4: 3 @~ paint &r 5: 4
+          @~ assemble &r 3: 2 &e 2h @~ sand &r 4: 3 &e 1h @~ paint &r 5: 4 &e 4h

   The "&r X: Y" entries set "X" as the label for the task and the task labeled "Y" as a prerequisite.
 E.g., "&r 3: 2" establishes "3" as the label for assemble and "2" (cut pieces) as a prerequisite.
+The "&e _extent_" entries give estimates of the times required to complete the various tasks.

 - A _draft_ reminder, **!**: meet Alex for coffee Friday.